 2. Yosemite National Park

 - Location: Yosemite is located here, two hours north of Fresno, California or three hours and 15 minutes east of San Francisco.

 - Entrance Fee: $35 for a private vehicle for a week

 - Where to stay: The rustic Evergreen Lodge at Yosemite, about 25 miles outside of the park’s westernmost entrance in the town of Groveland, is the perfect place to embrace sweater weather, with vintage cabins, an outdoor hot tub, and a whole deck, just dedicated to watching the sunset (this is my kinda place!).

 Yosemite is one of the best hidden gems for seeing stunning fall foliage around mid-October.
-While most of the trees are evergreen, like its famed massive sequoias, there’s still plenty of deciduous trees, like big-leaf maples and black oaks, to turn the Yosemite Valley a dazzling golden hue.
+While most of the trees are evergreen, like the famed massive sequoias that you can admire along the Mariposa Grove Trail, there’s still plenty of deciduous trees, like big-leaf maples and black oaks, to turn the Yosemite Valley a dazzling golden hue.